-(1) The committee's name, which shall incorporate the full name of the sponsoring entity, if any.
+- (1) The committee's name, which shall incorporate the full name of the sponsoring entity, if any.
 An acronym or abbreviation may be used in other communications if the acronym or abbreviation is commonly known or clearly recognized by the general public.
-The committee's name shall not include the name of a candidate;
+The committee's name shall not include the name of a candidate; - (2) The committee's address, including web page address, if any; - (3) The area, scope, or jurisdiction of the committee; - (4) The name and address of the committee's sponsoring entity.
+If the committee does not have a sponsoring entity, the committee shall specify the trade, profession, or primary interest of contributors to the committee; - (5) The name, address, telephone number, occupation, and principal place of business of the chairperson;